 SSL basically encrypts any information people enter on your website.
 This is great for your site because it shows your visitors (and search engines like Google) they can trust you!
 Security like this is extra important for ecommerce and business sites.

 Both have great uptime, and Bluehost’s 99.98% is an impressively high score.
 100% uptime isn’t possible, but Bluehost is working hard to get as close as it can.

 InMotion vs Bluehost – Features, Performance, & Ease of Use: Verdict

-InMotion has stronger features than Bluehost.
-Both offer great features, fast uptime and bonuses like the free domain and free SSL certificate.
-But InMotion’s sheer amount of free/included features, especially at the basic/shared hosting levels, make it a standout in this department.
+Bluehost has stronger features than InMotion.
+Both offer great features, fast uptime and free SSL certificates.
+But Bluehost’s better commitment to free domains, on all of its plans, makes it a standout in the features department.